Skip to main content

 Apply

 You can help staff members think about their own experiences and beliefs about child guidance.
-Read the Thinking about Guidance and Culture.
-You can use it as part of a meeting with new staff or as staff development.
+Thinking about Guidance and Culture is an activity that can be used used in a meeting with new staff or as staff development.
 The tool can spark conversation or reflection.
 Ask staff members to rate how strongly they agree or disagree with each statement.
-Then use the guide on page 2 to help them process their responses.
+Use their responses to guide your coaching interactions when it comes to supporting staff with using positive guidance practices.

 Glossary